 The planning officer assesses the information provided with an application to decide if the use or development project is right for a particular area.
-This is based on what is currently there, the guidelines set out by the zoning/overlays which apply to your land and what the City of Greater Bendigo Planning Scheme foresees for the future.
+This is based on what is currently on the site, the guidelines set out by the zoning/overlays which apply to your land and what the Greater Bendigo Planning Scheme foresees for the future.

 We consider what impact the project may have on the neighbours and the surrounding area.
 Examples of impacts include traffic, noise, shadowing, visual amenity, protection of heritage buildings, trees or watercourses.
 We balance all these factors together to determine whether to approve a proposal or not.

-Please note: Town planning approval comes first, before a building permit.
-It is also important to note that town planning approval isn’t always needed.
+Please note: Planning approval comes first, before a building permit.
+It is also important to note that planning approval isn’t always needed.